 The Patriots beat New Orleans, then lost to Philadelphia and Tampa Bay.

 "We played a group of people in the Philadelphia game and didn't play [other] people in that game," Belichick said.
 "We played another group of people in the Tampa game and those other guys got very few reps in that game.
-Some didn't play at all.
-[Wednesday] night, we had another group of guys that didn't play and then heavier reps to a similar group that played in the Philadelphia game.
-That's how we tried to manage it."

 The Patriots scored just six touchdowns in the preseason, and quarterback Tom Brady was used sparingly.
 What's more, tight ends Rob Gronkowski and Aaron Hernandez, wide receiver Brandon Lloyd and linebacker Jerod Mayo sat out two games.